-The Ombudsman's draft decision
+The Ombudsman's final decision

 Summary: Mr A complains about the Council's delay in making an advance compensation payment to him under the Land Compensation Act which resulted in bailiff costs of nearly £7000 being deducted from his payment.
 There has been fault by the Council which has caused Mr A injustice.
-In recognition of this I propose the Council refunds of the bailiff costs, with interest, and pay a time and trouble payment for Mr A of £250.
+The Council has agreed to settle the complaint by refunding the bailiff costs, with interest, and paying a time and trouble payment to Mr A of £250.